peter-jerry-ye/mcp-server/README.md

 ## Example

-See `./example` for a simple weather MCP server.
+See `./example` for a simple weather MCP server in Wasm, and `./example-c` for a simple MCP server in native backend.

 ## TODO